-The knowledge gained by individuals who attend culinary school is typically obtained through the various classes included in their degree program.
-But for those who are self-taught or no longer enrolled, obtaining this knowledge may seem challenging.
-Fortunately, the answer is as near as your bookshelf or local library … using pastry and baking reference and science books.
+The knowledge gained by individuals who attend culinary school is typically obtained through various classes.
+However, for those who are self-taught or no longer enrolled, obtaining this knowledge may seem challenging.
+Fortunately, the answer is as near as your bookshelf or local library … using pastry and baking reference books.

 Pastry and baking reference and science books can take many different forms, ranging from strictly technical volumes to those that contain valuable information on a variety of topics, complete with accompanying recipes.

 Although not exhaustive, we have compiled a list of recommended books that can assist you in improving your pastry and baking skills, as well as expanding your knowledge of the science of cooking.

 “On Food and Cooking: The Science and Lore of the Kitchen” – Harold McGee – $45.00

 Considered by many as the preeminent resource on food science, Harold McGee’s “On Food and Cooking: The Science and Lore of the Kitchen” is one of the most popular of all food science books.
-It is often found alongside “Larousse Gastronomique” as a staple on a chef’s bookshelf, particularly when it comes to food science, spanning a whopping 896 pages.
+Typically found alongside “Larousse Gastronomique” as a staple on a chef’s bookshelf, particularly when it comes to food science, this book is a whopping 896 pages.